abelosorio/chai-express/README.md

 ## Motivation

-I'll write this from my point of view using what I learned in my career and trying to use as many references I can.
-Feel free to put your comments our thoughts in an [issue](https://github.com/abelosorio/chai-express/issues) if you want.
+I'll write this from my point of view using what I learned so far and trying to use as many references as I can.
+Feel free to put your comments or thoughts in an [issue](https://github.com/abelosorio/chai-express/issues) if you want.

 ### The problem I found